 - Community Alliance for Special Education (CASE) – Phone: (415) 431-2285 Provides legal support, representation, technical consultations and training to parents concerning special education services.

 - Wrightslaw – This website is a good resource for accurate, reliable information on special education law and advocacy for children with disabilities.

-- Parent Center Hub– This website provides webinars, parent guides, explanations of early intervention and special education.
+- Center for Parent Information & Resouces (CPIR)– This website, previously called Parent Hub, provides webinars, parent guides, explanations of early intervention and special education.

 In addition to dealing with behavioral and mental health issues, the teens and adolescents are also facing a transition into adulthood.
 Once they turn 18, parents will no longer have legal rights to help them coordinate heath care, education, housing, employment and manage other adult responsibilities.
 Here are some resources to guide your teen during these transition years.